 In order to deal with the need for export approvals for exports of dual-use items (including encryption software) from the EU to the UK, the EU will amend the GEA (EU001) for the export of all dual-use items (including encryption software) to include exports from the EU the UK (see Regulation (EU) 2019/496).

-The Commission commented that the UK should be added to the list of countries that dual-use items can be exported to under the GEA ‘in order to ensure a uniform and consistent application of controls throughout the Union, to promote a level playing field for Union exporters and to avoid an unnecessary administrative burden while protecting Union and international security’.
+The EU Commission has commented that the UK should be added to the list of countries that dual-use items can be exported to under the GEA ‘in order to ensure a uniform and consistent application of controls throughout the Union, to promote a level playing field for Union exporters and to avoid an unnecessary administrative burden while protecting Union and international security’.

 Exporters must notify the relevant national competent authorities of the first use of the GEA and EU Member States are entitled to require registration prior to first use of the GEA.
 As an example, details of the notification arrangements required for the use of the EU to UK GEA for exports from Ireland to the UK are set out in the section below headed ‘Using the EU to UK GEA’.